OpenStickCommunity/gp2040ce-binary-tools/README.md

 % pip install -Ur requirements/requirements-dev.txt
 ```

+## Tools

+In all cases, online help can be retrieved by providing the `-h` or ``--help`` flags to the below programs.

 ## Config Editor

 [![asciicast](https://asciinema.org/a/67hELtUNkKCit4dFwYeAUa2fo.svg)](https://asciinema.org/a/67hELtUNkKCit4dFwYeAUa2fo)

 A terminal UI config editor, capable of viewing and editing existing configurations, can be launched via
 **edit-config**.
-It supports navigation both via the keyboard or the mouse.
+It supports navigation both via the keyboard or the mouse, and can either view and edit a binary file
+made via `picotool`, or view the configuration directly on the board in BOOTSEL mode over USB (editing coming soon).

 Simple usage: